duiceburger/Deforum-XYZ-Plot/README.md

 ### Step 1: Upload Deforum Settings

-Start by uploading an existing Deforum settings file (JSON or TXT format).
+Start by uploading an existing Deforum settings file (TXT format).
 This will serve as the base for all the variations.

 ### Step 2: Configure Prompts